department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/research/uat/research-plan.md

 ### Availability

+TBD

 ## Team Roles
 Please list the people who will be serving in each role. **Include the primary phone number for moderator and the emails for moderator, notetaker, and observers.
 If you need Perigean to take notes for you, indicate that next to Notetaker**

-- Moderator:
+- Moderator: TBD
-- Research guide writing and task development (usually but not always same as moderator):
+- Research guide writing and task development (usually but not always same as moderator): Shashank Khandelwal (shashank@bluetiger.digital)
-- Participant recruiting & screening:
+- Participant recruiting & screening: TBD
-- Project point of contact:
+- Project point of contact: TBD
-- Participant(s) for pilot test: Tamera Corson tamera.corson@serveadvisory.com
+- Participant(s) for pilot test: TBD
-- Note-takers:
+- Note-takers:	TBD
-- Observers: Tracey Mulrooney Tracey.Mulrooney@va.gov, Tamera Corson tamera.corson@serveadvisory.com, Shashank Khandelwal shashank@bluetiger.digital
+- Observers: TBD

 **List email addresses for those who should attend and observe the sessions: VA Stakeholders, engineering team members, design team members, any other people who might find this research relevant to their work.** Spread observers across sessions so that there are no more than 5-6 total attendees (moderator, notetaker(s), observer(s)) per session on the VA side